 An emergency is a situation that may / does affect your health, safety or welfare.
 In the event of an emergency during school hours please contact any of the people below immediately.

-Name Role Location Student Services Late to school, early departure, student support from a Dean of Students Main Office (downstairs) Finance Window First Aid, payments and student sup Main Office (downstairs) International Office International student support D Block (upstairs) Administration Student support I Block Teacher on duty Student support Classroom/playground
+Name me Role Student ServicesLate to school, early departure, studentsupport from a Dean of Students Main Office (downstairs) Finance Window First Aid, payments and student support Main Office (downstairs) International Office International student support D Block (upstairs) Administration Student support I Block Teacher on duty Student support Classroom/playground